jrnl-org/jrnl/docs/formats.md

 within `jrnl`.

-You can use it, for example, to move entries from one journal to another, or to create a new journal with search results from another journal (see [Import and Export](./import-and-export.md) for more details).
+You can use it, for example, to move entries from one journal to another, or to create a new journal with search results from another journal.

 **Example output**:
 ``` sh